nevermnd/ctr-httpwn/README.md

 The static config file used here is based on [this](https://github.com/Plailect/Guide/blob/master/server_config.xml) file.

+This app will work **AS IS**, but all requests are redirected to http://skiptirengu.tk/ctr-httpwn/NetUpdateSOAP.php which **DOES NOT HAVE** a SSL certificate.
+Feel free to setup your own server if you want to.

 # Usage

 - Download the file `ctr-httpwn.zip`.
-- Extract the zip and copy the files to your `ctr-httpwn` folder under the `3ds` folder on your sdcard.
+- Extract the zip and copy the files to the `3ds` folder on your sdcard.
-- Change the url on the file `url_config.txt` to point to your server.
+- If you want to use your own server, just replace the url on the file `url_config.txt` with your server's url.
+Ex: `http://my-server/ctr-httpwn/config.php`

 Keep in mind that if your server is running SSL you also need to add an `user_nim_rootcertchain_rootca.der` to the root dir of ctr-httpwn.
 See [https://github.com/yellows8/ctr-httpwn#sd-data](https://github.com/yellows8/ctr-httpwn#sd-data).